 Q: What about STL Containers?

-and std::stack.
+C++ to C# Converter converts references to most STL container types, such as std::vector.
 A few methods of these containers that have no equivalent are not converted.

 Q: What are the most common adjustments necessary after conversion?